leonyi4/PHP-forum-final-project/Readme.md

 Hello, I am Nyi Nyein Aung (Leo).
-I am a 3rd year IT student at Payap University International College This responsive web forum is the final project for the IT325 Web Programming course.
+I am a 3rd year IT student at Payap University International College.
+This responsive web forum is the final project for the IT325 Web Programming course.
 It is made using HTML, CSS, PHP, JavaScript and MySQL and hosted on a local server using Apache.